DragonSenses/complete-ecommerce-store/journey.md

 }
 ```

-Retrieve orders and product items that have been paid for
+Fetch paid orders and items

 - Use storeId as a parameter to filter orders by store and isPaid flag
 - Include orderItems and product details in the query result